Ericsson/ecchronos/docs/ECCTOOL.md

 #### Example

 In this example we will use `ecctool repair-info --duration 5m` to check how much each table is repaired.
-The output should show the cluster wide repair information for all tables in the past 5 minutes.
+The output shows the cluster wide repair information for all tables in the past 5 minutes.

 ```bash
 Time window between '2022-09-23 13:12:54' and '2022-09-23 13:17:54'